groundxai/groundx-sdks/sdks/typescript/README.md

 ##### id: `number`<a id="id-number"></a>

-The ID of the project or bucket to search within.
+The bucketId or projectId of the bucket or project being searched.
+The documents within the specified container will be compared to the query, and relevant information will be extracted.

 ##### n: `number`<a id="n-number"></a>

-Number of results
+The maximum number of returned documents.
+Accepts 1-100 with a default of 20. <TODO clarify>

 #### 🔄 Return<a id="🔄-return"></a>